 Cost of a Tummy Tuck

 The price of a tummy tuck varies depending on the extent of the procedure.
 Dr. Olson combines liposuction with most tummy tucks and the cost of the surgery increases when liposuction is needed for numerous areas.
 The cost ranges from $4,500 to $10,000 in some cases.
-Patients searching for a plastic surgeon in Scottsdale choose to travel to Gilbert for tummy tuck surgery because of Dr. Olson's background, training, experience, and the consistent results shown in his before-and-after photos.
+Patients searching for a plastic surgeon in Paradise Valley choose to travel to Gilbert for tummy tuck surgery because of Dr. Olson's background, training, experience, and the consistent results shown in his before-and-after photos.

 Tummy Tuck Recovery